gnuthought/ansible-role-openshift-provision/README.md

   project.
 Each entry is a name of a service account to create.
 Service accounts may also be created with `resources`, which allows for specifying `secrets` and `imagePullSecrets`.

-* `limit_ranges` (DEPRECATED) - List of limit ranges to apply to project, use of `resources` is preferred to create LimitRange objects

-* `persistent_volume_claims` (DEPRECATED) - List of persistent volume claims
-  for project, use of `resources` is preferred to create PersistentVolumeClaim objects

-* `quotas` (DEPRECATED) - List of quotas to apply to project, use of `resources` is preferred to create ResourceQuota objects

 ### `projects[*].process_templates`